Polycystic Ovary Syndrome and its Effects on the Skin

 One of the main causes of acne is an imbalance of hormones.
-In particular, having a higher level of androgens, in particular, testosterone.
+In particular, having a higher level of the androgen, testosterone.
 If a woman has PCOS, she may notice that specifically, she develops acne around the lower half of her face, including the lower cheeks, chin, jawline and neck.

 In fact, having irregular periods and acne prone skin can be the first sign a woman has that she may have PCOS.
-If this is you, then it’s best to make an appointment with your GP to discuss your symptoms.
+If you’re experiencing any symptoms of PCOS oily skin, then it’s best to make an appointment with your GP to discuss your symptoms.

 Frustratingly, there is no ultimate cure for PCOS, doctors can only help women manage their symptoms.
 The contraceptive pill can help to regulate menstruation.
 Other hormonal treatments such as progesterone supplements can also help to regulate periods.

 The oral contraceptive pill can also be useful for women who are experiencing hormonal acne.
-But we would advise taking a more holistic approach to skin care before taking the contraceptive pill solely for your skin.
+But we would advise taking a more holistic approach to skincare for PCOS before taking the contraceptive pill solely for your skin.
 We go into more detail on that below.

 There are also medications available that can help to eliminate unwanted hair by blocking the effects of excess male hormones.
 Medications to help reduce hair thinning and hair loss are also available.

 All of these medications are available on prescription, and need to be prescribed by your GP or specialist.

 If PCOS is causing you fertility problems, then you may be referred to a fertility specialist who can talk to you about IVF and other assisted reproduction treatments.
 It’s still entirely possible for a woman with PCOS to have a child, she just might need a little extra medical help to do so.